BLCK-B/MusicReleaseTracker/README.md

 MusicReleaseTracker is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-key words: JDBC spring vue.js REST java jsoup graalvm gradle
+key words: java sqlite jsoup spring vue.js graalvm